jackvandrunen/nim-csprng/README.md

 > &mdash; *The Two Towers*, JRR Tolkien

-The Stormcrow library is a pure Nim library designed for authenticated encryption and key exchange, with an emphasis on real-time communication.
+Stormcrow is a pure Nim library for authenticated encryption and key exchange, with an emphasis on real-time communication.
-Stormcrow uses well-vetted standards from the crypto community, and the implementations are designed to be simple enough to be audited and tested easily.

 ### Currently Implemented Features: